weigu1/python_threading/README.md

 # Python using threading

 This project is a simple application that demonstrates the use of threading and a graphical user interface (GUI) in Python (Copilot helped :)).
 The application consists of three main components: a main program logic that reacts to a button press and passes text from entry fields, a GUI that allows the user to interact with the application and functions that are executed.
 The buttons use flags and the entry fields a queue.
-Flags and Queues are thread-safe and provide a simple way to manage data exchange between threads.
+Flags and queues are thread-safe and provide a simple way to manage data exchange between threads.
 They handle synchronization internally.

 Look also here: <https://www.weigu.lu/other_projects/python_coding/using_threading/index.html>